hoseasmeliala/English-Course-Sales-Marketing-Analysis/README.md

 # 📌 Project Overview

-This project evaluates the sales and marketing performance of **MR.BOB Kampung Inggris Pare** throughout 2025.
+This project evaluates the sales and marketing performance of **MR.BOB Kampung Inggris Pare** throughout 2025 using Microsoft Excel.

-The analysis focuses on identifying sales trends, top-performing products, effective marketing channels, customer payment preferences, and seasonal sales patterns.
-The insights generated from this project are intended to support strategic business decisions related to marketing, product development, and operational planning.
+The analysis focuses on identifying sales trends, best-performing products, effective marketing channels, customer payment preferences, and seasonal sales patterns.
+The resulting insights are intended to support strategic business decisions related to marketing, product development, and operational planning.

 ---

 # 🎯 Business Problem

-MR.BOB offers various English learning programs with different durations, pricing, marketing channels, and payment methods.
-However, management requires a comprehensive analysis to better understand business performance and identify opportunities for growth.
+MR.BOB offers multiple English learning programs with different durations, pricing structures, marketing channels, and payment methods.
+However, management requires a comprehensive analysis to better understand business performance and identify opportunities for sustainable growth.

-This project aims to answer the following business questions:
+This project answers the following business questions:

 - Which programs generate the highest sales and revenue?
-- Which program durations contribute the most to overall performance?
+- Which program durations contribute the most to business performance?
 - Which marketing channels acquire the most customers?
 - Which payment methods are preferred by customers?
-- How do sales perform across months and quarters?
+- How do sales perform across different months and quarters?
 - Which products should be maintained, improved, or reevaluated?

 ---